ScottishCovidResponse/rampvis-api/README.md

 #### [3] Inject the Seed Data

-This script will clear the databases and search indexes, and seed the MongoDB data from `rampvis` folder.
-Do not run this if there are already available data that you do not want to remove.
+This script will clear the databases and search indices, and seed the MongoDB data from the `rampvis` folder.
+Do not run this if there is already available data that you do not want to remove.

 ```bash
 # start the services